 Upon arrival, the vehicle will also be inspected.
 Note that the vehicle must be clear of any items that are not a part of the actual vehicle.
 In addition, note that there are special requirements in place for used vehicles over 10 years old.
 If this will be the case for the vehicle that you’re importing, we recommend contacting the DVLA prior to shipping your vehicle from the United States.

 Vehicles imported from the United States into the United Kingdom must be converted to a right-hand drive.
 A certificate proving that the vehicle has been satisfactorily converted as such must be obtained from the Vehicle Certification Authority (VCA).
 For more information about achieving this vital certification for your imported used U.S. vehicle, please consult the VCA’s website here.

 Import Duties and Taxes for U.S. Vehicles Imported into the United Kingdom

 When importing a vehicle from the United States into the United Kingdom, there are a number of customs duties and taxes that will need to be paid.
 Most notably, all used passenger vehicles imported into the United Kingdom, regardless of engine type or size, are subject to a 10% tariff.

 This tariff does receive a bump, though, if the weight of the vehicle exceeds 5 tons.
-For all vehicles (like trucks or busses) that weigh more than 5 tons and less than 20 tons, the import tariff is currently set to 22%.
+For all vehicles (like trucks or buses) that weigh more than 5 tons and less than 20 tons, the import tariff is currently 22%.
 This tariff increases for vehicles that weigh in excess of 20 tons.
-For more information about this, you can consult that link that we provide below.
+For more information about this, you can consult the link that we provide below.

 Once the vehicle has been imported into the United Kingdom, it will also be subject to an annual vehicle tax.
 This tax is calculated based upon the emissions of the vehicle.
 To find out the size of the vehicle tax that your used car imported from the United States will be subject to, you can consult this table put together by the British government.